O-G-DECODE/Android_jetpack_compose/README.md

 - Learn how to initialize and manage a variable using `remember` and `mutableStateOf`.
 - Simple counter app with a button click interaction.

+3️⃣ Login

+Learn how to build a simple Login UI using Jetpack Compose.

+Implement Text, TextField, and Button.

+Apply basic styling using Modifier.

+4️⃣ LoginSignUp

+Learn how to structure layouts using Column and Row.

+Understand alignment and arrangement in Compose.

+Implement activity switching using a Button and Intent

 ---

 ## 🛠 Tech Used